 - Include the copyright information in the footer of the scale.

 - Any translated versions(s) must be made available to others who wish to use them.
-Send your translated versions to Maria Milenova firstname.lastname@example.org and Dr Sara Evans-Lacko at email@example.com .
+Send your translated versions to Maria Milenova (firstname.lastname@example.org) and Dr Sara Evans-Lacko (email@example.com)

-- No financial charge may be made for your version of our scales.
+- No financial charge may be made for your version of the scales or guides.